Installation

 • Ollama Recommended for local inference.

-• RoboML Automatika’s own model serving layer.
+• RoboML Automatika’s own open-source model serving package for quick prototyping.

 • LeRobot For Vision-Language-Action (VLA) models.